usaid-cs/yesterday-i-learned/random.md

 - Ember is more red than orange.
 - Use a heat gun and a credit card to [scrape off glue residues](https://m.youtube.com/watch?v=7VPwJIaWBso).
 - [Men walk faster than they all would like when in a group](https://newrepublic.com/article/117956/walking-through-revolving-doors-friends-what-it-reveals/?), but slower than all would like when with any positive number of women.
 Women all walk slowly.
 - The typical Nobel Prize winner has a vastly (2.8x) [higher interest in activities such as arts and crafts](http://priceonomics.com/the-correlation-between-arts-and-crafts-and-a/) than the average person.
+A scientist was counted as having an artistic or crafty hobby, "if they described themselves or were described by biographers as being a painter, photographer, actor, performer, composer, poet, dancers, craftsman, glassblower, and so on after entering college; if they took lessons in an art or craft as an adult; or if there was direct evidence of artwork, photographs, sculptures, compositions, poems, performances, and so on."
 - The only reliable way to show a numeric keypad from cordova is to [set the input type to `tel`](https://github.com/bendrucker/angular-credit-cards/issues/74).
 - Teflon pans [_should_](http://www.nytimes.com/2010/12/18/your-money/18shortcuts.html?_r=0) be seasoned with oil before every use (that is, on a cold pan).
 - In VB (classic), `Empty` is `undefined`. `Nothing` is `null`. `Null` is apparently a database-compatible `NULL`.